dundas/seedid/sdks/wallets/README.md

   ```
 - Validate inputs: all functions require a 32-byte root and non-negative integer index.
 - SOL derivation is non-standard for now; do not expect import/export compatibility with Phantom/Solflare hardware flows yet.
+ - Passphrase entropy: ensure ≥ 90 bits (≈ 7 diceware words) at account creation; enforce in UX where possible.